-“where access to loft space is provided, structual design is required to take account of live loading on ceiling joists for the purposes of occasional entry and maintenance and a nominal live load allowance is included in acknowledgement that home owners are liable to place light, miscellaneous and infrequently used items, such as might be suitable for spreading across widely-spaced joists, in the loft area.”
+“where access to loft space is provided, structural design is required to take account of live loading on ceiling joists for the purposes of occasional entry and maintenance and a nominal live load allowance is included in acknowledgement that homeowners are liable to place light, miscellaneous and infrequently used items, such as might be suitable for spreading across widely-spaced joists, in the loft area.”

 Chartered Structural Engineers confirm the above is correct and that trusses in the new homes that are fitted with a loft hatch should be designed to BS6399-1:1996*.
 This states that the truss must be designed to carry a 25kg/m2 loading for storage and a 90kg load to account for a person accessing the loft.